sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 		[^9]:
 			For the latest USB driver from Septentrio, please install their driver through the [RxTools software suite](../rxtools).<br>
-			*This is driver version, was archived at the time that the [mosaic-X5 hookup guide](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-X5/) was written.
+			*This driver version was archived at the time that the [mosaic-X5 hookup guide](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-X5/) was written.
 Please do not request for the file to be updated.*

 		<center>
 		[:octicons-download-16:{ .heart } Download USB Driver *(v3.0.2)*](https://docs.sparkfun.com/SparkFun_GNSS_mosaic-X5/assets/component_documentation/driver/USB_driver_3_0_2_Installer.exe){ .md-button .md-button--primary target="blank" }